Sam Goody: Acquisition and demise

 Best Buy attempted to diversify its retail holdings by purchasing Musicland in 2001, only to sell it two years later.
 In 2002, Best Buy decided to consolidate some of the acquired stores by converting On Cue stores to the Sam Goody brand.

 In March 2006, Trans World Entertainment, which had been acquiring their competitors for several years, announced the purchase of 400 Sam Goody and Suncoast stores.
 Trans World kept 345 of the stores open and closed 55.
-In late 2006, Trans World Entertainment Corp. began changing the names of mall-based Sam Goody stores to f.y.e., the company's signature retail store.
+In late 2006, Trans World began changing the names of Sam Goody stores to f.y.e., the company's signature retail store.
 Trans World retained the Suncoast Motion Picture Co. name on about 170 stores.